February 5, 2018

 An entity must be at least a Solutions Member of the Eclipse Foundation, have executed the Jakarta EE Participation Agreement once defined, and adhere to the requirements set forth in this Charter to participate.

-There are five classes of Jakarta EE working group membership - Strategic, Influencer, Participant, Committer and Guest.
+There are five classes of Jakarta EE working group membership - Strategic, Enterprise, Participant, Committer and Guest.
 Each of these classes is described in detail below.

 The fees associated with each of these membership classes is shown in the tables in Schedule A. These are annual fees, and are established by the Jakarta EE Steering Committee, and will be updated in this charter document accordingly.